 Determining Liability in Slip and Fall Accidents

-The first step in seeking compensation for injuries caused by a slip and fall accident is determining who is at fault.
+The first step in seeking compensation for injuries is to determine who is at fault in a slip and fall accident.
 Since a majority of slip and fall accidents occur on commercial properties, it is often the property owner, the store manager, or an employee who is at fault for the accident.

 This is not true all the time, however; in certain cases, the injured party may still be held liable for their own slip and fall accident.
 Common situations in which a person may be found responsible for their own injuries after a slip and fall accident include: